sccn/EEG-BIDS/README.md

 Simply place the code in the plugin folder of EEGLAB and it will be automatically detected by EEGLAB.

+# Export datasets to BIDS

+Because there is so much meta-data in BIDS, exporting a collection of dataset to BIDS is currently best done from the command line.
+An documented example script ''bids_export_example.m'' is provided.
+You may modify this script for your own purpose.
+A menu ''To BIDS folder structure'' is available for EEGLAB studies but EEGLAB will not be able to provide important meta-data it does not have access to (such as Authors of the study and other data information).
+A comprehensive export graphic interface is in development.

+# Import datasets from BIDS to EEGLAB study

+The EEGLAB menu to import a BIDS dataset into an EEGLAB study is fully functional.
+A screen capture is shown below.

 # Version history

 v1.0 - initial version